-WinterFest: Multi-Cultural Holiday Celebration in the Log Cabin
+An Old-Fashioned Multi-Cultural Holiday Festival in the Log Cabin

-Join People for Palmer Park for an afternoon of family friendly fun at WinterFest, a multi-cultural holiday festival at the historic Log Cabin, on Sunday afternoon, December 10 from 2-5 pm.
-Enjoy old-fashioned horse and carriage rides, hot cider, hot chocolate, holiday cookies, music, arts and crafts, and meet Mr. & Mrs. Santa Claus and some special elves.
-Free admission.
+Join People for Palmer Park for an afternoon of family friendly fun at WinterFest, a magical, multi-cultural holiday festival at the historic Palmer Park Log Cabin, on Sunday, December 6, 2020.
+Enjoy old-fashioned horse and carriage rides, free wasaill (hot spiced apple cider), hot chocolate, holiday cookies, music, arts and crafts, and visits with Santa and Mrs. Claus.
+Admission is free.

 Senator and Mrs. Palmer's home, built in 1885, is a rare gem lovingly being restored by PFPP and the city of Detroit.
 Decorated for the holidays, the Log Cabin — a Victorian home disguised as a rustic cabin — will be transformed with the magic of the season as we celebrate diverse holidays treasured in Detroit and around the world.

-Experiences and displays about Kwanzaa presented by the Wright Museum of African American History, Hanukkah presented by the Downtown Synagogue, Christmas, and other holidays will be showcased.
-Santa and Mrs. Claus will be on hand to share magic, holiday cheer and candy canes.
+Experiences and displays about Hanukkah presented by the Downtown Synagogue, Kwanzaa presented by the New Prospects Baptist Church, Christmas, and other holidays will be showcased.

-Teams of neighbors and artists will decorate the Cabin in a friendly competition for fun and prizes (details soon!)— attendees will vote for their favorites.
-With newly restored and sparkling stained glass windows, and the debut of its original front door now being restored, the Cabin will be dazzling.
+Teams of neighbors and artists will decorate the Cabin in a friendly competition for fun and prizes — attendees will vote for their favorites.
+With beautifully restored and sparkling stained glass windows and our massive, original, wooden Dutch door, the Cabin will be dazzling.

 WinterFest is a free annual community event that encourages families to visit and enjoy the beauty of the park during the colder months.
-This will be the first winter celebration in the Cabin, perhaps in history, since the Palmers did not live in the cabin during the winter in the late 1880s.
+This will be a rare winter celebration in the Cabin, since the Palmers lived in the cabin primarily during the warmer months during the late 1880s.
 Reopening the Log Cabin in the winter — which has been closed for most of the past 40 years — with this magical and inclusive celebration, will be an enriching and memorable event for all ages.